 While an arm lift can enhance your appearance and boost your self-confidence, you may not be able to achieve your ideal image.
-The best way to know if an arm lift is right for you is to schedule a free consultation.
+The best way to know if an arm lift is right for you is to schedule a consultation.
 Dr. Bartell will discuss your needs and options, explain the procedure in more detail, and share arm lift before and after pictures from his practice.
 He will also provide a quote for your arm lift procedure.

 Potential Risks of Arm Lift Surgery

 Thousands of brachioplasty procedures are performed successfully every year.
 Modern techniques are very safe and usually result in a happy patient.

 For the vast majority of body contouring patients, the only lasting effect are underarm scars, which are a little red initially but well hidden and should fade with time.

 Complications are rare, but you should know the risks before choosing surgery:

 - Bleeding or infection.
 Possible in any surgery, but extremely unusual.